kaizimm99/Albion-Associate-Discord-Bot/README.md

 # Albion-Associate-Discord-Bot
-Tis bot evaluates the attendance of players in a guild.
+This bot evaluates the attendance of players in a guild.
 It uses https://zvz.aotools.net/g/ to get the required data.
 Based on a credit-system, the bot will make a list of who should get an attendance/associate role.

 ## Technologies
 - Python (Bot)